St. Ann's Church

 Inside St. Ann’s Church

-Internally, the parish is simple and cozy.
+Internally, the parish is simple and cosy.
 The building’s dark wooden benches and high altar contrast with the yellow-painted walls.
-The church has maintained some of the original eighteenth century stained glass windows.
+The church has maintained some of the original 18th-century stained glass windows.

 St. Ann’s Church became very popular for its Bread Shelf.
-In 1723, by endowment of Lord Newton of Butler, the parish began to donate 120 loafs of bread per week to the underprivileged.
-Nearly three-hundred years later this practice is still honored.
+In 1723, by endowment of Lord Newton of Butler, the parish began to donate 120 loaves of bread per week to the underprivileged.
+Nearly 300 years later, this practice is still honoured.

-St. Ann’s Church is located in the city center and is very easy to get to.
-If you’re lucky enough, you will see the temple’s Bread Shelf packed with bread for the needy, a tradition that has been kept since 1723.
+St. Ann’s Church is located in the city centre and is very easy to get to.
+If you’re lucky enough, you'll see the temple’s Bread Shelf packed with bread for the needy, a tradition that has been kept since 1723.

 Schedule